maybebyte/anthesis/gentoo-one-liners.md

 ## Practical applications

-These commands identify large packages you can replace with lightweight alternatives, which proves useful for several
+These commands identify large packages that can be replaced with lightweight alternatives, which proves useful for several reasons:
-reasons:

 - Freeing up storage space.
 - Creating a more minimal system.